seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo env STORAGE_ROOT=/srv/mnemonas SERVER_PORT=8080 ./scripts/install-systemd.sh
 ```

+The systemd installer and uninstaller require absolute paths for these locations:

+- `BIN_DIR`
+- `SHARE_DIR`
+- `CONFIG_DIR`
+- `CONFIG_PATH`
+- `SYSTEMD_DIR`
+- `STORAGE_ROOT`
-The systemd installer and uninstaller require absolute paths for `BIN_DIR`, `SHARE_DIR`, `CONFIG_DIR`, `CONFIG_PATH`, `SYSTEMD_DIR`, `STORAGE_ROOT`, and the Web UI directory.
-Those paths must not contain control characters or symbolic-link components. `CONFIG_PATH` must stay under `CONFIG_DIR`; except for the Web UI directory living under `SHARE_DIR`, binary, shared-resource, config, systemd unit, and data paths must not overlap each other.
-Before creating directories or changing permissions, the installer also checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`; those managed subdirectories must not point elsewhere through symlinks.
-To place data on a separate disk, mount the real filesystem at the target directory before running the installer; do not point `STORAGE_ROOT` at a symlink.
+- The Web UI directory

+Those paths must not contain control characters or symbolic-link components.
+`CONFIG_PATH` must stay under `CONFIG_DIR`.

+Except for the Web UI directory living under `SHARE_DIR`, binary, shared-resource, config, systemd unit, and data paths must not overlap each other.
+Before creating directories or changing permissions, the installer also checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`.
+Those managed subdirectories must not point elsewhere through symlinks.

+To place data on a separate disk, mount the real filesystem at the target directory before running the installer.
+Do not point `STORAGE_ROOT` at a symlink.

 The installer only fixes ownership of the managed top-level directories by default.
 After manual data copy, recursive ownership repair can be requested with: